Muzammil757/fedex-dca-management/README.md

 ## Proposed Solution

-A centralized, AI-enabled DCA Management Platform that replaces manual, spreadsheet-driven debt recovery with a structured, transparent, and scalable digital workflow.
+A centralized, AI-enabled DCA Management Platform- "RecoverIQ" that replaces manual, spreadsheet-driven debt recovery with a structured, transparent, and scalable digital workflow.

 The solution demonstrated through the live website provides:
  1.Centralized case lifecycle management from allocation to closure